What is TF-CBT?

 - Maximum benefits when primary caregiver is actively involved in treatment

-The TF-CBT Learning Collaborative is a good fit for your organization if . . .
+The TF-CBT is a good fit for agencies with:

-- Your leadership and staff strive to be trauma-informed in the services you provide
+- Leadership and staff who strive to be trauma-informed in the services you provide

-- Your leadership and staff are committed to evidence-based and evidence-informed treatment
+- Leadership and staff who are committed to evidence-based and evidence-informed treatment

-- Your agency serves a large number of youth who potentially meet the criteria above
+- A referral base with a large number of youth who potentially meet the criteria above

-The TF-CBT Learning Collaborative is a good fit for clinicians who . . .
+TF-CBT is a good fit for clinicians who:

 - Have at least one year of post-Master’s clinical experience at the agency